Eurobeat: Italy and Japan

-"By the Italians, for the Japanese"

-Meanwhile, in Japan in 1985, the term "Eurobeat" was applied to all continental-European dance music imports.
-These were mainly Italian and German-produced Italo disco releases.
-That sound became the soundtrack of the Para Para nightclub culture, which has existed since the early 1980s.
-Japan experienced Italo disco through the success of the German group Arabesque, which broke up in 1984.
+Meanwhile, in Japan starting in the mid-1980s, the term "Eurobeat" was applied to all Italo disco music imports.
+That sound became the soundtrack of the at the time very niche Para Para nightclub culture, which has existed since the early 1980s.
+Japan experienced Italo disco through the success of the West German group Arabesque, which broke up in 1984.
 This did not prevent the release of two Italo disco-sounding singles in 1985 and 1986, produced and mixed by Michael Cretu (of Enigma).
 The later solo success of Arabesque's lead singer Sandra further introduced this sound to Japan.
-This attracted the attention of many Italo disco producers (mostly Italians and Germans), though by the late 1980s the Germans had faded out of Italo disco and focused on more popular scenes, mainly trance.
-In Japan, this music is called "Eurobeat", "Super Eurobeat", and "Eurobeat Flash".
+This attracted the attention of many Italo disco producers (mostly Italians and Germans), though by the late 1980s the West Germans had faded out of Italo disco and focused on more popular scenes, mainly trance.
+At this time Italian singer, songwriter and producer Mauro Farina entered the Japanese scene by introducing the term Eurobeat and selling part of his team's catalog to the Japanese label Alfa Music.

-The Japanese Para Para dance culture is influenced by Eurobeat.
+The Japanese Para Para dance culture is highly influenced and closely related by Eurobeat.

-In the early 1990s, Eurobeat's popularity was gradually decreasing in Japan.
-Two Japanese men, namely Masato "Max" Matsuura the owner and a managing director of Avex a small import record shop at the time, decided to release a compilation CD.
-They went to Italy and met Giancarlo Pasquini (later known as Dave Rodgers), then a member of the Italo disco band Aleph.
-Together they released the second Super Eurobeat compilation in 1994 reissuing versions of the first compilation released by Beat Freak Label in 1990, a compilation CD which saw instant success and re-ignited Eurobeat's popularity in Japan.
-Avex also collaborated with foundational Eurobeat labels A-Beat C, Time, and Delta long after Eurobeat's mainstream popularity peak.
+In 1990, then small Japanese import record shop Avex, following expansion plans, partnered with newborn Italian label A-Beat-C, founded the same year by Giancarlo Pasquini and Alberto Contini after a meeting at Contini's house with the two, along with Alessandra Mirka Gatti, and Avex founders Max Matsuura and Tom Yoda in which it was decided that Avex would restart, in the end of 1990, the Super Eurobeat compilation, which was beforehand an Italo disco–based CD series released by the label Beat Freak in the same year.

+With A-Beat-C, Time Records and Delta (the latter 2 would join Avex's Super Eurobeat in the following years) the term Eurobeat progressively became its own district genre abandoning the Italo disco synonym definition.

+The new Super Eurobeat compilation saw instant success and ignited an explosion of Eurobeat's popularity in Japan.

-Eurobeat's sound (in the Japanese market) is its main link to its Italo disco origins, where it was just one of many different experiments in pure electronic dance.
-There are certain synth instruments that recur across the entire genre: a sequenced octave bass, the energetic (sometimes wild) and heavy use of synths, distinctive brass and harp sounds, and tight, predictable percussion in the background.
+Eurobeat's sound contains certain instruments that recur throughout most of the genre: a sequenced octave bass, the energetic and heavy use of synths, distinctive brass and harp sounds, and tight, rhythmic percussions in the background, though some songs may be more experimental than others, for example by including distinctively acoustic instruments such as acoustic guitars.
+The vast majority of sounds are custom-made by the producers and are not stock presets.

+Starting in the mid-1990s, electric guitars also started to become more common with varying degrees of sonic presence in the song.